CLLCTVE-Tech/CLLCTVE-Backend/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+In order to run tests, you will need to start the server and have postman set up.

-### Break down into end to end tests
+### Start the server

 In order To run the server, simply use the following commands: